Polygence blog / How to Conduct and Showcase Research

 Register to get paired with one of our expert mentors and to get started on exploring your passions today!
 And give yourself the edge you need to move forward!

-Projects to learn and apply programming tools
+What projects can help learn and apply programming tools?

 In this style of project, you will learn fundamentals of computer programming and will apply these tools to implement a solution to a computer science problem.
 The solution you implement may be an existing, known approach, or a simple preliminary approach – and this is great, because your focus is on developing your programming skills!